k4j8/filetailor/README.md

 # Accept confirmations to create directories
 ```

-To sync filetailor between devices, sync the `sync_dir` and `yaml_dir` folders created in the above steps using Git, Syncthing, etc.
+To sync filetailor between devices, sync the `sync_dir` and `yaml_dir` directories created in the above steps using Git, Syncthing, etc.

 See [Alternative Installs](https://github.com/k4j8/filetailor/wiki/Alternative-Installs) for other installation methods.